dustyweisner/ECE281_Lab2/README.md

 ![](https://github.com/dustyweisner/ECE281_Lab2/blob/master/4bitWaveformLab2.GIF?raw=true)

-These outputs matched the rules of the addition of two 4-bit binary numbers, so I continued to implement this design
+These outputs matched the rules of the addition of two 4-bit binary numbers, so I continued to implement this design, connecting the first 4-bit binary number to the first four switches, and the second to the next 4 switches.
+Also the ouput was programmed to the first 4 LED lights, and the fifth LED was assigned to an overflow, defined by if the Carryin of the third bit was different from its Carryout.
+Dr. Neebel viewed the demo of my Lab, and it recieved full A functionality.
+I tested the switches using the 4-bit waveform, and all of my outputs were as expected.